amartincolby/Rust-Quick-Guide/README.md

 And so we have Rust.
 Or perhaps I should say so we have the _popularity_ of Rust.
-Rust was going to be created regardless of the market, as is the wont of geeks, but it is the specifics of our sociocultural age, our techno-mores, that has allowed Rust to reach a stunning level of recognition and interest.
+Rust was going to be created regardless of the market, as is the wont of geeks, but it is the specifics of our sociocultural age, our techno-mores, that has allowed Rust to reach a surprising level of recognition and interest.
 Rust has even achieved what no other language could in over twenty-five years: be included in Linux's codebase.
 It has done all of this while being an arguably academic language.
 Much like OCaml, its few concessions are related to operating in the "real world," and the language makes them grudgingly, putting many of